Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.nb.md

 ## Moving code from App.cs and removing it

-As we are going to extract code from App.cs and eventually removing it there is no need to pay attention to compilation error.
+As we are going to extract code from App.cs and eventually remove it, there is no need to pay attention to compilation error.

 The next sections will extract custom code from App.cs, if any, and move it to its new home.

 ### Moving custom code in RunProcessDataRead and RunProcessDataWrite

-If `RunProcessDataRead` and `RunProcessDataWrite` in `App/App.cs` looks like the code below you have no custom code and can safely move on to [Moving custom code in RunDataValidation and RunTaskValidation](#moving-code-from-appcs-and-removing-it).
-If not complete the steps below.
+If `RunProcessDataRead` and `RunProcessDataWrite` in `App/App.cs` looks like the code below, you have no custom code and can safely move on to [Moving custom code in RunDataValidation and RunTaskValidation](#moving-custom-code-in-rundatavalidation-and-runtaskvalidation).
+If not, complete the steps below:

 ```csharp
         public override async Task<bool> RunProcessDataRead(Instance instance, Guid? dataId, object data)